cpske/ISP/topics.md

 ## Other Topics

-Some of these may be *implicitly* covered as part of other topics.
+These may be *implicitly* covered as part of other topics.

 <table border="0">
 <tr valign="top"> <th width="25%">Topic</th> <th width="75%">Description</th> </tr>